awsdocs/amazon-transcribe-developer-guide/doc_source/API_MedicalTranscriptionJob.md

 Required: No

  **Type**   <a name="transcribe-Type-MedicalTranscriptionJob-Type"></a>
 The type of speech in the transcription job\. `CONVERSATION` is generally used for patient\-physician dialogues\. `DICTATION` is the setting for physicians speaking their notes after seeing a patient\.
-For more information, see [How Amazon Transcribe Medical works](how-it-works-med.md)
+For more information, see [What is Amazon Transcribe Medical?](https://docs.aws.amazon.com/transcribe/latest/dg/what-is-transcribe-med.html)\.
 Type: String
 Valid Values:` CONVERSATION | DICTATION`
 Required: No